 “It is that split second of interaction when your person makes eye contact with the customer.
 It’s either a good time or a bad time.
 It’s either somebody who cares about you or somebody who doesn’t.
 Everything we do is building to that moment in time to make sure it’s a great moment for your customer."

 “In the hotel business there are two key points of contact: when you arrive and when you leave.
 Most hotels rip you off.
 You discover at that second moment, when you leave, that they have found lots of extra charges to add on.
 Don’t treat your customers like that.
 Don’t treat your staff like that.”

 We often think entrepreneurs have to invent something amazing to succeed.
 As his fellow panel member Lara Morgan (founder of Pacific Direct) said, “I make soap and Sinclair makes sandwiches for a living.
 Neither are radical products.
 It’s about how you provide a better service.”

 Sign up to Henry's monthly Happy Manifesto newsletter, full of tips and inspiration to help you to create a happy, engaged workplace.

 Learn the 10 core principles to create a happy and engaged workplace in Henry Stewart's book, the Happy Manifesto.

 Want to learn more?

 At Happy, we offer training in both great customer service and how to improve your current recruitment methods.
 Our Creating Customer Delight training course focuses on understanding what makes excellent service, as well as how to effectively resolve difficult situations with unhappy customers.
-Successful Recruitment and Selection shares Happy’s ethos of ‘recruit for attitude, train for skill’ and how you can implement this successfully in your own organisation.
+Successful Recruitment and Induction shares Happy’s ethos of ‘recruit for attitude, train for skill’ and how you can implement this successfully in your own organisation.
 Contact us for further details and availability for private group sessions.